 In 1977, Kevin Thomas (L.A.
 Times Staff Writer) wrote a lovely article about the Pewter Plough Playhouse and the Buckleys.
 The following are excerpts from that article:

 Although Jim Buckley isn't playing the piano these days, vintage sheet music is now hidden in the piano bench and is mostly displayed at the Buckley residence.
 On occasion a visiting pianist discovers the piano-friendly pub and graces playgoers with renditions of jazz, pop, or classical tunes.
 And, if we're lucky, Jim Buckley will join in song.
-Jim celebrated his 101st birthday on 4 Dec 2013.
+Jim just celebrated his 100th birthday on 4 Dec 2012.
 And although his late wife is now of the spiritual world, her presence is still felt and cherished.
-Drawings, paintings, and photos of her don the foyer, along with those of Jim and many of the stage productions performed on the Pewter Plough stage, over the past 28 years.
+Drawings, paintings, and photos of her don the foyer, along with those of Jim and many of the stage productions performed on the Pewter Plough stage, over the years.

 Oh, so many plays have graced the PPP stage since then.
 You figure at least seven a year, sometimes more...and they've all had the glorious touch of Jim Buckley's set design.
 The photos in the lobby attest to the incredible creativity of the man.
 Not to mention his wonderful thespian performances in many of the productions.